Brightify/Reactant/docs/reactant-ui/introduction.md

 You might want to create all `.ui.xml` at once before writing their Swift counterparts (especially if you use [Live Reload](./live-reload.md)).
 Unfortunately, Reactant UI in its current version doesn't scan your Swift files for existing types and generates Swift extensions for every `.ui.xml` in your project.
 If you don't have matching classes, you'll get compile errors.
 The current workaround is setting a value of `anonymous` attribute to `true` on the `Component` element.
 Reactant UI then generates an empty class which you can then use in your code.
 Later on you would replace it with your own class and remove the `anonymous` attribute.

-Last attribute to keep an eye on for `Component` element is `rootView`.
-When you set it to `true`, Reactant UI will automatically add the `RootView` protocol conformity and allow you to specify `extend` attribute.
-This attribute sets the RootView's `edgesForExtendedLayout` which has similar behavior to [`UIViewController#edgesForExtendedLayout`](https://developer.apple.com/reference/uikit/uiviewcontroller/1621515-edgesforextendedlayout)
+Last `Component` attribute to keep an eye on is `rootView`.
+Setting it to `true` automatically adds the `RootView` protocol conformity which allows you to specify `extend` attribute.
+This attribute sets the RootView's `edgesForExtendedLayout` which has similar behavior to [`UIViewController#edgesForExtendedLayout`](https://developer.apple.com/reference/uikit/uiviewcontroller/1621515-edgesforextendedlayout).

 Let's go ahead and add the two children our `GreeterRootView` should have, a label and a text field.